-Bali is definitely the most sought after area in Indonesia.
+Bali is definitely the most sought area in Indonesia.
 It offers its visitors an incredible number of possibilities, both natural, cultural and, for example, culinary or sports.
 We can start with a hike to Gunung Agung volcano, a walk along the Jatiluwih rice terraces, a swim in a waterfall, or a tour of a cultural performance in Ubud.
 We can end our holiday by relaxing and surfing in the waves in the south of the island.
 There is so much to discover that everyone here will come to their senses.

 Ubud is located on the island of Bali near the capital Denpasar.
 It is located in the Mediterranean and is surrounded by rice terraces and ravines.
 It is a purely traditional place, where there is peace and a beautiful natural atmosphere.
 Every year, the city is more and more in search of tourists and in 2018 it was visited by more people than Denpasar.
 More than 100,000 people live here and it is a cultural center, as in the past it was a popular destination for street artists and feudal lords who were fans of the art scene.
-Culture and art stretch with the city until now.
+Culture and art evolve with the city growing until now.
 We can go, for example, to the royal palace of Puri Saren, where many performances and artistic performances take place every day.
 Additional attractions include Gunung Kawi Temple Complex and Batuan Village.

 In addition to culture, Ubud is famous for its surrounding landscape.
-It is nestled between rice fields, pastures and rainforests.
+It is nestled between paddy fields, pastures and rainforests.
 When visiting Ubud, be sure not to miss the Monkey Forest, Tegallalang Rice Terrace, Elephant Cave or Tegenungan Waterfall.

 Sopka Gunung Agung

 Indonesia has a large number of volcanoes, of which about 150 are still active.
 The most famous and highest volcano in Bali is Gunung Agung.
 Its height is 3,142 m and the trek on it is very demanding.
 The ascent takes about 4-5 hours and the descent 2-3 hours.
-For Hindus, it is the holiest peak on the island and a spiritual center.
+For Hindus, it is the holiest mountain peek on the island and a spiritual center.
 The volcano is said to be a resting place for their ancestors.
 Based on this, several temples were exhibited here.

 Rýžová pole Jatiluwih